Full-Time Integration means that we will push all of your league's data from Whole Game System to Full-Time.

 • Teams – All teams within the league, which have been added to divisions or cups within the Whole Game System League Sanction form will be automatically created (it does not matter if these teams have not yet affiliated).

-• Team Administrators – All team administrators (those with the role of Team Coach, Team Manager, Team Coach Assistant, Team Manager Assistant and Team Secretary) in Whole Game System will be automatically set up as Team Administrators in Full-Time.
+• Team Administrators – All team administrators (those with the role of Team Coach, Team Manager, Team Coach Assistant, Team Manager Assistant and Team Secretary) in Club Portal will be automatically set up as Team Administrators in Full-Time.

 • Players – All registered players for these teams will be automatically created in Full-Time.